cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 ### Grant database privileges to users

-You are expected to grant users the minimum permissions required to do their work.
+For database users to properly do their works, you need to grant them the minimum permissions required.
 For example, a user might need `SELECT` permissions on a table to view data, and need `UPDATE`, `INSERT`, or `DELETE` to modify the data.

-To complete the following operations, the database users will require permissions to create and manipulate objects in the `tutorial` database.
+In the following operations, the database user `lily` will require permissions to create and manipulate objects in the `tutorial` database.

 1. Connect to the `tutorial` database as `gpadmin`.